MoralisWeb3/docs/docs/01-web3-data-api/evm/blockchain-api/02-Get Transactions/how-to-get-a-transaction-by-transaction-hash.md

   const transactionHash =
     "0xaae93882e8a9fe9ff30151853db20e4cd161940757a01744465ab83b751c5875";

-  // Specify the blockchain chain (Ethereum in this case) const chain = EvmChain.ETHEREUM;
+  // Specify the blockchain (Ethereum in this case) const chain = EvmChain.ETHEREUM;

-  // Fetch details of the specified transaction using Moralis API const response = await Moralis.EvmApi.transaction.getTransaction({
+  // Fetch details of the specified transaction using the Moralis API const response = await Moralis.EvmApi.transaction.getTransaction({
     transactionHash,
     chain,